Internet Brands

 - Full documentation, every component documented with usage examples

-- Contribution workflow, established patterns so others could add components
+- Contribution workflow, established patterns and CI so others could add components safely

 - Training program, taught 7 developers how to use and contribute to the library

-- Mobile messaging app redesign: Re-architected a desktop-only doctor messaging app for mobile-first in under one month.
-Collaborated closely with design on UX; paired with a junior developer throughout.
+- Mobile messaging app redesign: Re-architected a desktop-only doctor messaging app to be mobile-first in under a month.
+I worked closely with design on the UX and paired with a junior developer the whole way through.

-- Doctor-to-doctor communication app: Took over a stalled project from another team.
-Directed 6 developers (mix of senior, mid, and junior) to deliver on deadline.
-Features included messaging, WYSIWYG email composition, and patient treatment tracking.
+- Doctor-to-doctor communication app: Took over a stalled project from another team and directed 6 developers, a mix of senior, mid, and junior, to ship it on deadline.
+It covered messaging, WYSIWYG email composition, and patient treatment tracking.

-- Electron medical dashboard: Mentored a junior developer through an entire build, call detection, phone integration, and client data queries.
-Used it as a teaching opportunity to build pipelines and the component library.
+- Electron medical dashboard: Mentored a junior developer through an entire build, including call detection, phone integration, and client data queries, and used it as a chance to teach pipelines and the component library along the way.

 Hiring

-With the senior role still vacant, I led the hiring process:
+The senior role was still open, so I ran the hiring myself:

 - Interviewed 13 candidates (5 senior, 8 junior)

-- Hired a senior developer who became a key contributor
+- Hired a senior developer who turned into a key contributor

-- Recommended a junior candidate whom another department hired
+- Recommended a junior candidate who got hired by another department

 The Impact